plilja/spring-dao-codegen/README.md

 # Generate daos

 # TODO:s
-* Tables with just one column that is the ID-column
 * Tables with composite id-columns
 * Tables with non generated columns
 * Ability to prefix/suffix generated classes